 - a headache

 Without treatment, sinus infections can spread to the fat and muscle surrounding the eye socket.
-Bacteria such as the Staphylococcus aureus and Streptococci species are the most common cause of orbital cellulitis.
+Bacteria such as the Staphylococcus aureus and Streptococci species are the

 Minor infections of the eyelid can also spread to the back of the eye, causing orbital cellulitis.
 Less commonly, bacterial infections in other parts of the body can travel through the bloodstream into the eye socket.